-Hot off the press; b&m hot tub goes on sale cheaper than anywhere else! | Ideal Home

-Hot off the press; b&m hot tub goes on sale cheaper than anywhere else!
+B&M hot tub is back in stock TODAY: on sale cheaper than ever before

-You could make your summer hot tub dreams come true for less than £300!
+Make your summer hot tub dreams come true for just £280!

-With the weather looking gloomy it’s hard not to dream of summer sunshine.
-The discount retailer has brightened up this grey day with news of a must-have inflatable hot tub, that won’t break the bank.
+The sun has got it’s hat on today and B&M are restocking the bargain hot time – what a way to start the weekend!
+The discount retailer has brightened up our day with news of the return of the sell-out inflatable hot tub to stores.
+Its return is even more glorious thanks to its price reduction.
+Here’s to summer fun that won’t break the bank.

-Hot off the heels of Aldi’s sell-out spa from last summer b&m is now selling its own rival spa pool even cheaper at just £280!
+Hot off the heels of Aldi’s sell-out spa from last summer, B&M is now selling its own rival spa pool even cheaper at just £270 (Was £280)!

 Related: Love the marble look?
 B&M gives homes a marble makeover without breaking the bank